appium/appium/README.md

 More things, low-level things
 -----------
-If you want to run the appium server and have it listen indefinitely, you can do one of the following:
+If you want to run the appium server and have it listen indefinitely, you can do one of the following to start an appium server with or without an app
+pre-specified:

+    > grunt appium
     > grunt appium:TestApp
     > grunt appium:UICatalog

 Then you can, e.g., run individual testfiles using Mocha directly:

-    > mocha -t 60000 -R spec test/functional/simple.js
+    > mocha -t 60000 -R spec test/functional/testapp/simple.js

 Do you like getting close to the metal?
 Or are you trying to run this from a script with a custom app?
 Start appium without grunt from the command line (see parser.js for more CLI arguments):

+    > node server.js -V 1
     > node server.js --app /absolute/path/to/app -V 1

 In this case, the app has to be compiled for the iphone simulator, e.g., by